 Keeping an old photo of a past love around usually won't be appreciated by a current partner.
 More often than not, it sends the message that someone is

 still holding on to something there.
-"If you're in this situation, express your feelings about the photo's presence in a calm but firm way," Bilek says.
+“If you're in this situation, express your feelings about the photo's presence in a calm but firm way,” Bilek says.
 You want to be direct in order to let your partner know that it's not OK with you.
 But it's also equally important to watch your tone.
-Refrain from sounding accusatory so it won't blow up into a fight.
+Refrain from sounding accusatory so it won't turn into a fight.
 2 They Suggest Doing The Same Things With You That They Used To Do With Their Ex

 If your partner is still hung up on their ex, they may suggest doing the same things that they used to do with their past partner.
 For instance your partner may want to keep going to a restaurant that holds a lot of memories of their past relationship, or go bowling every other Thursday night because that's what they used to do with their ex.

 “People that are still connected to their exes will still have emotional connection to the things and places they associate with them,” Ponaman says.
 “If they start a new relationship, even if they're still connected to an ex, it's natural that they would want to re-visit these places and try to replace the old memories with new ones.”

 If you find this to be the case, it may be something to discuss with your partner.

 3 They Bring Up Their Ex In Conversations Out Of Nowhere

 This can be another fairly obvious one.
 If your partner is constantly finding ways to

 bring up their ex in your conversations, they may still be hung up on them.
 “This, of course, is unfair and uncool,” Jeannie Assimos, eharmony's chief of advice, tells Bustle.
 “I would definitely be concerned if I had to hear about an ex constantly, and felt they still had unresolved feelings for another person.”

 If they tend to get heated or emotional when talking about the ex, this is also a sign that they haven't really